 While our testers found the KitchenAid Digital Countertop with Air Fry to be a generally high-performing model, its issues with temperature accuracy are too glaring to ignore.
 We preheated the device to 350°, 400°, and 450° and checked the internal temperature at 7, 15, and 30 minutes.
 Our thermometers found that the actual temperature inside the oven was consistently low, often by as much as 25°.
 While this isn't the end of the world and food often cooked faster than instructions called for, it makes it much more difficult to get repeatable results when you're not exactly sure what temperature you're working with, and ultimately keeps this model behind the top-performing competitors.

 Heating frozen pizza is one of the quintessential uses for toaster ovens, and this model does it quite well.
 Pizza was cooked thoroughly, quickly, and without any burning.
-Frozen tater tots cooked equally as well.
+Frozen tater tots are cooked equally as well.
 They were finished faster than the instructions said they would be and came out consistently crispy and evenly cooked.

-The KitchenAid Digital Countertop with Air Fry performed in line with other high-scoring options when it came down to the simple task of toasting bread and bagels.
-There do seem to be some small dead zones in the back corners, but it still managed to produce a very evenly cooked piece of toast.
+The KitchenAid Digital Countertop with Air Fry performed in line with other high-scoring options regarding the simple task of toasting bread and bagels.
+There are some small dead zones in the back corners, but it still produced a very evenly cooked piece of toast.
 The medium setting was a bit darker than expected, but not to the point of the toast being burnt.
-Bagels came out with a nice crisp to the cut side, while the bottoms were warm and chewy.
+The bagels came out with a nice crisp to the cut side, while the bottoms were warm and chewy.
 When it comes to toast, there isn't much more you could ask for without looking into one of our favorite toasters.